Akkey01/MLops-Final-Project/README.md

   - Summarized meeting minutes.

+### Model training and training platforms\

 ### Model training and training platforms
+The model was trained using LoRA.
+The model flan-t5-large was selected due to it's suitability for summarization.
+We experimented with different values of batch size and observed that a small batch size of 2 performs the best.
+We also observed that the best performance is with a learning rate of 1e-4 and 5 epochs.

+We utilized MLFlow and Ray for logging experiments and understanding the impact of different hyperparameters, and feeding training jobs,
 ## Strategy

 Our training strategy employs distributed training techniques for the Sentence Transformer embeddings model and fine-tuning of Flan-T5-Large using LORA (Low-Rank Adaptation) to optimize performance while minimizing computational requirements.
 We'll implement a continuous training pipeline that automatically triggers retraining based on drift detection.